imixs/imixs-jsf-example/README.md

 ## GlassFish / Payara

 The Imixs-JSF-Sample application includes also a setup to run Payara on Docker.
+To run the 	 Imixs-JSF-Sample application on the a Payara Server with Docker run:

+	$ mvn clean install -Pdocker-build-payara
+	$ docker-compose -f docker-compose-payara.yml up

-You can find additional information [here](src/docker/configuration/payara/).
+You can find the configuration details of payara server in /src/docker/configuration/payara/

 ## Open Liberty